 2. The student should write a reflective paper on the topic of music and its place in society.
 Detailed instructions will be issued by the course tutor.
 Length: 1500 words.

 Deadlines are provided in the annual schedule for the course, which will be released at the start of the academic year.

 3. Attendance is mandatory.
 This usually means that if the student has an absence rate above 20% they will not be enrolled for the final assessment.

 4. Attendance is mandatory at the Thursday night concert as part of the introductory module.

 All course requirements must be met in order for the student to be enrolled for the final assessment.

 Assessment is based on learning objectives.
-Final assessment is given as a graded mark and determined on the basis of two part exams with equal weighting.
-The assessment is carried out by least two internal examiners.
+The final assessment is given as a graded mark and determined on the basis of two-part exams with equal weighting.
+The assessment is carried out by at least two internal examiners.

 Part exam 1

 Written in-school exam (duration: 4 hours) at the end of the first semester of the course.
 The student will be tested in the autumn semester syllabus for the main module on music history.

 Written in-school exam (duration: 4 hours) at the end of the second semester of the course.
 The student will be tested in the spring semester syllabus for the main module on music history.